hashicorp/terraform-provider-azurerm/website/docs/r/monitor_alert_prometheus_rule_group.html.markdown

 * `action_group_id` - (Required) Specifies the resource id of the monitor action group.

 * `action_properties` - (Optional) Specifies the properties of an action group object.

-Only available for IcM Connector action group.
+-> **Note:** `action_properties` can only be configured for IcM Connector Action Groups for now.
+Other public features will be supported in the future.

 ---